CindyJS/website/src/pages/docs/cindygltutorial/creatingapplets.md

 We assume that you already have seen some CindyScript and the core functionality of the colorplot-command, for example in [the CindyGL live coding tutorial](livecoding.html).

-Some basic knowledge in *HTML* or *JavaScript* is favourable to create applets, but not essential.
+Basic knowledge in *HTML* or *JavaScript* is favourable to create applets, but not essential.

 ## Generating Applets with Cinderella
 If you have [a recent version of Cinderella](https://cinderella.de) installed, you can create an applet there and export them as CindyJS file via File->Export to CindyJS.
 In Cinderella, scripts can be added via Scripting->Edit Scripts.
 In most cases, the `draw` script is the most suitable place for a `colorplot` command.

 However, if you have a `colorplot` within Cinderella, it might run comparingly slow there, because, in contrast to CindyJS, Cinderella calculates the colorplot on the CPU instead of the GPU.
-Also, it is not guaranteed whether the exported `colorplot` will work, because CindyJS only supports a limited subset of CindyScript Code, see [the CindyJS reference manual for a list of supported operations](ref/Function_Plotting.html#colorplots).
+Also, it is not guaranteed whether the exported `colorplot` will work, because CindyJS only supports a limited subset of CindyScript code, see [the CindyJS reference manual for a list of supported operations](/ref/Function_Plotting.html#colorplots).

 Nevertheless, if you have a complicated geometric construction involved, Cinderella is the best choice to generate Boilerplate-HTML via its CindyJS-Export.
 Then the exported HTML file can be enhanced by manual editing.